Article Table Of Contents

-Wrapping Up The Best Of The Best In Indiana
+Wrapping Up The Best Places When It Comes To Living In Indiana

 If you're looking at areas in Indiana with the best economic situations, where there's lower than average crime, and a lot to do, this is an accurate list.

 Zionsville made a strong showing to take in the overall number one spot for the best place to live in Indiana for 2019.